OC Reforma’s Mission:

 Saidy Valdez received her BA in Radio-TV-Film from Cal State Fullerton and interned for the Santa Ana Unified School District Public Information Office.
 She is an Assistant Librarian and Youth Workforce Program Coordinator at the Santa Ana Public Library, where she has coordinated the Seeds to Trees Workforce Innovation Opportunity grant program for the past three years.
-She is currently pursuing her MLIS from San José State University.
+She received her MLIS from San José State University in 2018.

 Anthropology, Ethnic, Women and Gender Studies Librarian

 Born and raised in Santa Ana, CA, Susan Luévano received her MLS from the University of Oregon.
 Susan has been an academic librarian at both the community college and 4 year comprehensive university level for over 40 years in California and Texas.
 Since 1995, she has been the Anthropology, Ethnic, Women’s and Gender Studies Librarian at California State University Long Beach.
 In 2009, Susan was selected as national REFORMA’s Librarian of the Year.
 She continues to be a proud and active member of the Orange County Chapter of REFORMA.